alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - For example, can be used to look at customers' time series data such as RFV (Recency, Frequency, Value) quintile cube development over time<sup>pg 241<sup>.
     - Unbounded text comments should either be stored in a separate comments dimension or treated as attributes in a transaction event dimension<sup>pg 350</sup>.
 - Aggregated facts as dimension attributes
     - You can store an aggregated fact as a dimension.
-These attributes are meant to be used for constraining and labeling; they are not to be used in numeric calculations<sup>pg 239</sup>.
+These attributes are meant to be used for constraining and labeling; they are not to be used in numeric calculations.<sup>pg 239</sup>
+    - It is possible to store a fact as a dimension value.
+[Link](https://www.kimballgroup.com/2007/12/design-tip-97-modeling-data-as-both-a-fact-and-dimension-attribute/)
     - The main burden falls on the back room ETL processes to ensure the attributes are accurate, up-to-date and consistent with the actual fact row<sup>pg 239</sup>.
     - Continuously valued numeric quantities are treated as facts.
 In the dimension table, you could store a more descriptive value range for grouping and filtering<sup>pg 382</sup>.
 - Step dimension